JustGiving

-JustGiving is a global online social platform for giving.
-The firm's headquarters are located in Bankside, London.
+JustGiving is a British multinational online social platform for charity giving.
+The company was founded in 2000 and is headquartered in Bankside, London, England.
+JustGiving has been owned by Blackbaud since its acquisition in October 2017.
+As of September 2025, JustGiving has 25,700 charities using its platform and 22 million users globally.

 History

-In 2000, Zarine Kharas and Anne-Marie Huby founded JustGiving, (initially clickforaction.com) a company to provide online tools and processing services to enable the collection of charitable donations.
+In 2000, Zarine Kharas and Anne-Marie Huby founded JustGiving (initially clickforaction.com), a company to provide online tools and processing services to enable the collection of charitable donations.